The Federal Government will Become America's Model Employer for the 21st Century.

 Developing senior leaders in the U.S. Government through Leadership for a Democratic Society, Custom Programs and Interagency Courses.

 Visit this federal site to search for our regulatory notices, proposed and final rules.

 See the latest tweets on our Twitter feed, like our Facebook pages, watch our YouTube videos, and page through our Flickr photos.

-Together, we will cultivate a critical awareness of different forms and features of problems and learn to see challenges in our lives and work as the opportunities they really are.
-We will also craft and critique our own design problems (or “briefs”) in order to better understand how perspectives shift and possibilities change when we frame and reframe challenges in different ways.
+Together, we will cultivate a critical awareness of different forms and features of problems and learn to see challenges in our lives and work as opportunities.
+Through interactive activities, you will craft and critique a design problem (or brief) of your own to better understand how perspectives shift and possibilities change when we frame and reframe challenges in different ways.

-We invite all federal employees—with or without previous design experience—to participate in this course.
+We welcome any anyone and everyone—with or without previous design experience—to join us for this course.
 It is open to anyone interested in more strategically approaching problems to more effectively develop solutions.